ibm-messaging/kafka-java-vertx-starter/README.md

  - Disconnect from the consume websocket

 ## Configuration
-To configure the application to connect to your Kafka edit the properties file in `src/main/resources`.
+To configure the application to connect to your Kafka edit the properties file called `kafka.properties`.
+Alternatively you can provide a custom path to the properties file using `-Dproperties_path=<path>` when starting the application.

-If your Kafka is secured you will need to enable the security configuration options and add your certificate to `src/main/resources`.
+If your Kafka is secured you will need to enable the security configuration options in your properties file